Filmation: Film library ownership

 The studio's intellectual property assets have changed hands on a number of occasions.
 The in-house productions (The Archie Show, Fat Albert and the Cosby Kids, etc.), which form a majority of the Filmation back catalog, were sold to Hallmark Cards in 1995, and were managed by its Hallmark Entertainment subsidiary.
-(Hallmark used what was left of Filmation's resources to launch their own animation studio that year, but they only produced two series-those being Monster Mania and Captain Simian and the Space Monkeys-before closing in 1996.)
+(Hallmark used what was left of Filmation's resources to launch their own animation studio that year, but they only produced two series, Monster Mania and Captain Simian and the Space Monkeys, before closing in 1996.)
 However, since the rest of Filmation's output was based on characters licensed from other companies, such titles are under the control of other studios (such as CBS Media Ventures and Warner Bros. via Turner Entertainment Co. and DC Entertainment).

 In March 2004, ownership of the Filmation in-house library, which was under the ownership of Hallmark, was sold to UK-based Entertainment Rights.
 Entertainment Rights has since made the revelation that when Hallmark converted all of its Filmation series to digital format in the 1990s, only PAL-format copies were made, with the original film negatives and print rolls apparently discarded, as well as the original sound masters and other archival material belonging to Filmation.
 This was due to Hallmark's previously unstated (but long-suspected) short-sighted policy of only distributing Filmation's in-house shows outside of the United States.
 As a result, many of Entertainment Rights' DVD releases (distributed by BCI Eclipse LLC in the United States prior to the latter company's folding) were based on the international versions (which have PAL prints).